kubecost/docs/install-and-configure/advanced-configuration/custom-prom/gcp-gmp-integration.md

 ## Troubleshooting

-### Cluster efficiency displaying as 0%, or efficieny only displaying for most recent cluster
+### Cluster efficiency displaying as 0%, or efficiency only displaying for most recent cluster

 The below queries must return data for Kubecost to calculate costs correctly.
 For the queries to work, set the environment variables: